Solo Therapist? How to Handle Phone Calls While in Session (SimplePractice Users)

 Do I need SimplePractice Plus plan for AI phone answering?

 Yes.
 AgentZap’s SimplePractice integration requires the Plus plan ($99/month) for Enterprise API access.
-The Starter and Essential plans do not include API access.
+The Starter and Essential plans don’t include API access.
 Most solo therapists already use Plus for telehealth and insurance billing features.

 Can the AI handle calls from distressed or vulnerable callers?